 To gather the data necessary to perform these analyses, in accordance with applicable law, the University invites: (i) job applicants to voluntarily self-identify their race, ethnicity, gender, disability status, and veteran status at the pre- and post-offer stages of the hiring process; and (ii) employees to voluntarily self-identify their disability status at five (5) year intervals thereafter.
 Employees are also free to update their status in Workday at any time, as applicable. *Submission of this information is voluntary and refusal to provide it will not subject the job applicant or employee to any adverse treatment.
 Responses will remain confidential within Human Resources (HR), Office of Academic Appointments (OAA), Office of Equal Opportunity (OEO), and Institutional Research (IR), as applicable, and will be used only for purposes of preparing the University’s affirmative action plan and satisfying reporting requirements.
 When reported, data will not identify any specific individuals.

 Office of Equal Opportunity.
-Mary Signor serves as Executive Director of NYU’s Office of Equal Opportunity (OEO), which enforces the University’s non-discrimination and anti-harassment policies, evaluates requests for workplace accommodations, and maintains the University’s affirmative action plan.
+Mary Signor serves as Assistant Vice President of NYU’s Office of Equal Opportunity (OEO), which enforces the University’s non-discrimination and anti-harassment policies, evaluates requests for workplace accommodations, and maintains the University’s affirmative action plan.
 Ms. Signor also oversees the University’s internal audit and reporting system, which requires (i) measuring the effectiveness of the University’s affirmative action program; (ii) indicating any need for remedial action; and (iii) determining the degree to which the University has attained its objectives.

 If an applicant or employee has any questions about this Policy or about viewing portions of the University’s current affirmative action plan, please contact the OEO.
 Please also remember that employees with disability may update their disability status and/or seek reasonable accommodation by contacting the OEO.